 - Your address

-is collected and stored solely for use by our IACC Conference.
-When signing up for our IACC Conference, we also store your IP address and the date and time you registered.
+is collected and stored solely for use by our IACC Conference and Initiatives.
+When signing up for those, we also store your IP address and the date and time you registered.
 This serves to protect us in the event a third party improperly and without your knowledge makes use of your data to sign up for our site.
 None of this information is transferred to third parties.
-Nor is any of this information matched to any information that may be collected by other components of our IACC Conference.
+Nor is any of this information matched to any information that may be collected by other components of our IACC Conference or the Initiatives.

 Our IACC Website offers you the opportunity to subscribe to our newsletter.
 The newsletter provides you periodically with information about our services.
 To receive our newsletter, we require a valid email address.
 Optional we ask you to provide your name and surname for a personalized newsletter.
 We will review the email address you provide for the purpose of determining whether you are in fact the owner of the email address provided or whether the actual owner of said address is authorized to receive the newsletter.
 When subscribing to our newsletter, we will store your IP address as well as the date and time you subscribed.
 This serves to protect us in the event a third party improperly and without your knowledge makes use of your email address to subscribe to our newsletter.
 We will not collect any other data.
 The data thereby collected is used solely for the purpose of receiving our newsletter.
 No data is transferred to third parties.
 Nor is any of this information matched to any information that other components of our IACC Website may collect.
 You may cancel your subscription to the newsletter at any time.
 You will find additional details in the email confirming your subscription as well as in each newsletter.

 On our IACC Website we offer you the opportunity to contact us, either by email and/or by using a contact form.
 In such event, information provided by the user is stored for the purpose of facilitating communications with the user.
 No data is transferred to third parties.
 Nor is any of this information matched to any information that may be collected by other components of our IACC Website.